 - A completed Bachelor's degree equivalent to 180 ECTS with a minimum GPA of 2.0 on the German grading scale in relevant fields like natural or social sciences, humanities, communication, journalism, or arts.
-(Applicants with fewer than 210 ECTS must complete additional coursework or internships to make up the difference.) - Proof of English proficiency at C1 level (IELTS 7.0 or TOEFL 100), and German at A2 level.
-(German A2 may be submitted later, by Sep.
-15.) - A portfolio of at least three, ideally published, examples of science communication directed at non-expert audiences (articles, videos, podcasts, or creative projects). - A motivation letter of up to 1,000 words in English explaining why you wish to enter the field of science communication, how your previous experience has influenced this decision, and what you expect to gain.
+(Applicants with fewer than 210 ECTS must complete additional coursework or internships to make up the difference.) - Proof of English proficiency at C1 level (IELTS 7.0 or TOEFL 100), and German at A2 level. - A portfolio of at least three, ideally published, examples of science communication directed at non-expert audiences (articles, videos, podcasts, or creative projects). - A motivation letter of up to 1,000 words in English explaining why you wish to enter the field of science communication, how your previous experience has influenced this decision, and what you expect to gain from a Master's degree in this field.